This post may contain affiliate links. Please read my Disclosure Policy for details.

 Include Everyday Décor in Christmas Decorating

 This is one of my favorite things to do as I decorate, incorporate non-holiday pieces.
 I mix Christmas decorations with vintage pieces, stacks of books, framed art and all kinds of everyday décor.
 The result is eclectic and fun and it saves money, using what I already have on hand.
+Check out this post from a couple of years ago, for more ideas.

 This time of year is great for showcasing vintage pieces.
 Use color to unify everything.
 On a shelf I have groupings that don’t contain anything Christmas themed.
 Red elements tie everything together and create a holiday feel.
 Another display features a stack of Harry Potter books, a wooden candle holder, a favorite framed quote, a black lion, a wooden box full of colored pencils and a metal candle holder featuring a row of Christmas trees.
 Most of the items are not Christmas related yet the vignette is colorful and festive.